Marvel Cooke: Career

 While working for the Amsterdam News, Cooke interviewed a wealthy woman at a Park Avenue apartment.
 She was not allowed to enter through the front door of the building because of her race, so she called the interviewee and cancelled the meeting.
-The interviewee then forced the apartment’s management to allow Cooke in through the front.
+The interviewee then forced the apartment's management to allow Cooke in through the front.

-From 1942 to 1947, Cooke worked on the People's Voice (a weekly owned by Adam Clayton Powell), as assistant managing editor.
-Crime news for the People’s Voice was limited to a single brief column, suiting Cooke’s journalistic preferences much more than the Amsterdam News.
+From 1942 to 1947, Cooke worked on The People's Voice (a weekly owned by Adam Clayton Powell), as assistant managing editor.
+Crime news for The People's Voice was limited to a single brief column, suiting Cooke's journalistic preferences much more than the Amsterdam News.
 The newspaper went out of business in 1947.
 In 1950 she was hired by the New York paper The Daily Compass, becoming the first African-American woman to serve as a reporter for a mainstream white-owned newspaper; at the time she was one of only two black journalists employed there, along with Richard Carter.
-Her first series for the paper, beginning April 16, was “Occupation: Streetwalker” which chronicled the process of prostitution in the area; she also published a piece that detailed black children’s drug use entitled “From Candy to Heroin."
-New York City officials began a program to decrease teenage drug addiction after “From Candy to Heroin” was published.
-The following year, to highlight the exploitation of black domestic workers in white homes she got herself hired along with others seeking work by the day and then described her experiences in a compelling five-part series for the Daily Compass entitled "The Bronx Slave Market", which was promoted with signs that said: Read: I Was a Slave, by Marvel Cooke.From The Daily Compass, 1950.
-Caring Labor: An Archive, December 1, 2010.
+Her first series for the paper, beginning April 16, was "Occupation: Streetwalker" which chronicled the process of prostitution in the area; she also published a piece that detailed black children's drug use entitled "From Candy to Heroin."
+New York City officials began a program to decrease teenage drug addiction after "From Candy to Heroin" was published.
+The following year, to highlight the exploitation of black domestic workers in white homes she got herself hired along with others seeking work by the day and then described her experiences in a compelling five-part series for the Daily Compass entitled "The Bronx Slave Market", which was promoted with signs that said: Read: I Was a Slave, by Marvel Cooke.
 Cooke revealed many upsetting working conditions for domestic laborers, including how the white women who hired black women would pay significantly less than the rate established by the New York State Employment Service.
 Employers would also manipulate the hands on their clocks in order to trick workers into laboring an hour for free.
-In addition to publishing the piece, the newspaper published an editorial directly addressed to Mayor William O’Dwyer in an effort to curb the exploitation.The combined series and editorial led the Domestic Workers Union and the State Employment Agency to create courses for household workers and the American Labor Party sought standardized wages.
+In addition to publishing the piece, the newspaper published an editorial directly addressed to Mayor William O'Dwyer in an effort to curb the exploitation.
+The combined series and editorial led the Domestic Workers Union and the State Employment Agency to create courses for household workers and the American Labor Party sought standardized wages.

 She remained with the Daily Compass until its closure in November 1952.